Phone Number Component

 Overview

 The Phone Number component is a specialized input used for entering phone numbers.
-By default, this component includes an input mask An input mask is a string expression that constrains an end-user's input.
-For example, constraining a phone number input to 10 integers. of (999) 999-9999, ensuring end-users input this predefined format.
-As an end-user End-Users are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product. enters their phone number, the input mask formats the value in the submission data.
+By default, this component includes an input mask of (999) 999-9999, ensuring end-users input this predefined format.
+As an end-user enters their phone number, the input mask formats the value in the submission data.

-You'll find the Phone Number component under the Secondary Fields group to the left of the Module Editor.
+You'll find the Phone Number component under the Secondary Fields group to the left of the Module Builder.

 About the Configuration Window